Comparison

 AMMs work by treating NFTs within a collection as interchangeable -- any Bored Ape is equivalent to any other for the purposes of the pool.
 This is appropriate for floor-level speculation but fundamentally incompatible with trait-based collecting, where the specific combination of attributes determines value.
 A rare Golden Fur Ape and a common Ape are not interchangeable, yet the AMM pool treats them identically.

 SWAPS operates at the individual item level.
-Each node in the preference network represents a specific asset with all its attributes.
-When a collector wants a specific Bored Ape with Golden Fur and Laser Eyes, the coordination engine matches that exact preference -- not a random item from the collection.
-This makes SWAPS the only liquidity solution that respects what makes NFTs non-fungible in the first place.
+When a collector wants a specific Bored Ape with Golden Fur and Laser Eyes, SWAPS treats that specific item as the goal -- not a random item from the collection.
+This makes SWAPS a liquidity solution that respects what makes NFTs non-fungible in the first place.

 Dimension-by-Dimension Comparison